-Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
-These infants have irreversible physical abnormalities and mental retardation.
+Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol spectrum.
+These infants can have irreversible physical abnormalities and intellectual disabilities.
 In addition, research indicates that children of alcoholic parents are at a greater risk than others of becoming alcoholics.

-Know the signs:
+Know the signs of alcohol poisoning: